Our Musical Directors

 Patton shows his many skills, as Musical Director, during the festival, and with his Brian Patton Trio, featuring guitarist Alan Clinger and bass player Ron Ormsby at the Sunday Brunch show.

 It would be hard to imagine the Provincetown CabaretFest without the piano genius and laughter of Brian Patton.

-Patton will be the Musical Director at the VIP Party at the White Wind Inn, Saturday May 30 for Patricia Fitzpatrick’s “Broadway Baby” – a Salute to Sondheim.
+Patton will be the Musical Director at the VIP Party at the White Wind Inn on, Saturday, Oct 3rd for Patricia Fitzpatrick’s “Broadway Baby” – a Salute to Sondheim.